enkidevs/curriculum/javascript/ecmascript-2015/destructuring/destructuring-part-3.md

 // myArray=[1,2,3]
 ```

-If the source object to use for destructuring contains more values than you need you don’t necessarily have to use all of them either:
+If the source object to use for destructuring contains more values than you need you don't necessarily have to use all of them either:

 ```javascript
 let myArray = [1, 2, 3, 4];